-If you’re shopping for a barbecue to fit into an outdoor kitchen, then consider whether you want a unit that is integrated into the bench, or one that slides in from the front.
+If you’re shopping for a barbecue to fit into an outdoor kitchen, then consider whether you want a unit that is integrated into the bench or one that slides in from the front.
 Consider also the type of bench-top you have – if it’s made from a combustible material like laminate or wood, then look for a model like ours which can be installed directly into any type of bench-top.

 Of course, the whole point of having a barbecue is to create delicious food, so it’s vital to consider the type of taste and flavour you want to achieve when barbecuing.
 If you love the smokey taste of a flame grill, then consider one of the charcoal models that are popular overseas.
-On a recent trip to Cambodia my family dined on fresh seafood cooked over coals in front of us on the beach, the delicious result being succulent seafood juicy with the flavours of the sea.
+On a recent trip to Cambodia, my family dined on fresh seafood cooked over coals in front of us on the beach, the delicious result being succulent seafood juicy with the flavours of the sea.

 On the practical front, many barbecues are a nightmare when it comes to cleaning, so this is another important consideration when choosing.
-Check how easily the barbecue plate can be cleaned with a flat scraper, and consider the amount of flat areas compared to grills and other added features – they make look good on the showroom floor, but they are notorious for collecting fat and grime and are often difficult to remove.
+Check how easily the barbecue plate can be cleaned with a flat scraper, and consider the number of flat areas compared to grills and other added features – they may look good on the showroom floor, but they are notorious for collecting fat and grime and are often difficult to remove.